chenxingqiang/jax-ml/doc/developers/contributing.rst

 .. _upstream:

 6. Add the ``upstream`` remote.
-This saves a reference to the main scikit-learn repository, which you can use to keep your repository synchronized with the latest changes:
+This saves a reference to the main jax-learn repository, which you can use to keep your repository synchronized with the latest changes:

    .. prompt:: bash $

-        git remote add upstream git@github.com:scikit-learn/scikit-learn.git
+        git remote add upstream git@github.com:jax-learn/jax-learn.git

 7. Check that the `upstream` and `origin` remote aliases are configured correctly by running `git remote -v` which should display::

-        origin	git@github.com:YourLogin/scikit-learn.git (fetch)
+        origin	git@github.com:YourLogin/jax-learn.git (fetch)
-        origin	git@github.com:YourLogin/scikit-learn.git (push)
+        origin	git@github.com:YourLogin/jax-learn.git (push)
-        upstream	git@github.com:scikit-learn/scikit-learn.git (fetch)
+        upstream	git@github.com:jax-learn/jax-learn.git (fetch)
-        upstream	git@github.com:scikit-learn/scikit-learn.git (push)
+        upstream	git@github.com:jax-learn/jax-learn.git (push)

-You should now have a working installation of scikit-learn, and your git repository properly configured.
+You should now have a working installation of jax-learn, and your git repository properly configured.
 It could be useful to run some test to verify your installation.
 Please refer to :ref:`pytest_tips` for examples.